 - We believe that man wants to earn rather than receive Salvation.
 Salvation is based on the loving goodness of God and never on the supposed worthiness of the sinner!

-- We believe as the Bible teaches that the Christian is IN Christ, and God sees us only as He sees Christ.
+- Justification by Faith: We believe as the Scriptures teach that the Christian is IN Christ, and God sees us only as He sees Christ.
 Being “IN Christ” we are in God’s sight what Christ is.
 God’s Word says: “Therefore we conclude that a man is justified by faith apart from the deeds of the law.
 Therefore, having been justified by faith, we have peace with God through our LORD Jesus Christ.
 Much more then, having now been justified by His Blood, we shall be saved from wrath through Him.”
 (Romans 3:28 and 5:1,9).

-a.
-And He (Jesus) went throughout all Galilee, teaching in their synagogues and proclaiming the Gospel of the kingdom and healing every disease and every affliction among the people.
+- And He (Jesus) went throughout all Galilee, teaching in their synagogues and proclaiming the Gospel of the kingdom and healing every disease and every affliction among the people.
 So His fame spread throughout all Syria, and they brought Him all the sick, those afflicted with various diseases and pains, those oppressed by demons, those having seizures, and paralytics, and He healed them.
-(Matthew 4:23-24)
+(Matthew 4:23-24).

-- We believe that just as the LORD Jesus Christ ordained and gave His Apostles power to cast out demons (evil spirits), heal the sick, and preach the Gospel, His ordained ministers, elders, and deacons have the same power based on Scripture to cast out demons and heal the sick in the name of the LORD Jesus.
-(Mark 3:14-15; 6:7-13; Luke 6:1-5)
+- Divine Power to Heal: We believe that just as the LORD Jesus Christ ordained and gave His Apostles power to cast out demons (evil spirits), heal the sick, and preach the Gospel, His ordained ministers, elders, and deacons to have the same power based upon Scriptures to cast out demons and heal the sick in the name of the LORD Jesus.
+(Mark 3:14-15; 6:7-13; Luke 6:1-5).

-a.
-And when He had called unto Him His twelve disciples to Him, He gave them power over unclean spirits, to cast them out, and to heal all kinds of sickness and all kinds of disease.
-(Matthew 10:1)
+- And when He had called unto Him His twelve disciples to Him, He gave them power over unclean spirits, to cast them out, and to heal all kinds of sickness and all kinds of disease.
+(Matthew 10:1).

 - Tithing and Offering: We believe and trust God alone to financially supply all our material needs.
 We neither appeal for funds nor pass the collection boxes around during church services.
 Rather, boxes are placed on a counter/table where anyone can privately pay their tithes and offerings.
 We depend upon God’s Holy Spirit to encourage everyone to cheerfully give to the LORD.
 In the Old Testament, 10% of a Jew’s income was required for tithing.
 However, with the abundant Grace and mercy that God has offered Christians through the redemption of His Son, the LORD Jesus Christ, Christians are encouraged to cheerfully give more to the LORD than the minimum 10 percent.

-a.
-Make disciples of all nations and baptize them in the name of the Father, and of the Son, and of the Holy Spirit (Matthew 28:19)
+- Make disciples of all nations and baptize them in the name of the Father, and of the Son, and of the Holy Spirit (Matthew 28:19).

-d.
-Partake of the LORD’s Holy Communion or LORD’s Supper as often as possible in remembrance of Him and to proclaim His death (Luke 22:17-20; 1st Corinthians 11:23-26)
+- Partake of the LORD’s Holy Passover Communion or LORD’s Supper as often as possible in remembrance of Him and to proclaim His death (Luke 22:17-20; 1st Corinthians 11:23-26).

 We encourage you with the Words of our Blessed LORD Jesus Christ: